blualg/m-ovito/doc/manual/advanced_topics/remote_rendering.rst

   :align: right

 Rendering locally can be time-consuming, and configuring a scene on a headless remote computer cluster can be a complex and error-prone task.
-The "Render on Remote Computer" function in OVITO Pro allows you to configure a scene locally and effortlessly render it on a remote machine.
+The :guilabel:`Render on Remote Computer` function in OVITO Pro allows you to configure a scene locally and effortlessly render it on a remote machine.
+A tutorial for this feature can be found :ref:`here <usage.remote_rendering>`.

-The "Render on Remote Computer" function instructs OVITO Pro to prepare a bundle directory that can be sent to a different computer, such as a computer cluster, enabling rendering on parallel scale.
+The :guilabel:`Render on Remote Computer` function instructs OVITO Pro to prepare a bundle directory that can be sent to a different computer, such as a computer cluster, enabling rendering on parallel scale.
 To achieve this, OVITO Pro either remaps all file paths used in the current scene to remote paths, pointing to the same